ketanhwr/blog/_posts/2017-07-10-gsoc-week-five.markdown

 ## AbstractTileSelectionTool and Move Selection Tool

 I recently introduced the `AbstractTileSelectionTool` in [#1620](https://github.com/bjorn/tiled/pull/1620).
 The main reason behind this was to reduce code duplication.
-This class is further inherited by `TileSelectionTool`, `MagicWantTool` and `SelectSameTileTool`.
+This class is further inherited by `TileSelectionTool`, `MagicWandTool` and `SelectSameTileTool`.

 It also introduces specific tools for these three classes and as per the current plan, the move selection feature will be implemented within `AbstractTileSelectionTool` so that a selection can be moved just by using some keyboard modifiers (like GIMP) instead of introducing a new tool.